blay/blay.se/edgeryders.markdown

 > organizations are just way better and faster than government agencies
 > in performing some of the related operations
 >
-> [
->
-> @spaghettidata]
+> [^24]

-The way these initiatives have proliferated so far is in many cases that a group of citizen enthusiasts manages to get in contact with an ’’insider’’ who is either knowledgable in software or just enthusiastic about the idea.
-An example from the Italian ’’Spaghetti Open Data’’ initiative showed how ’’a couple of civil servants  joined forces with hackers from the Open Knowledge Fondation and the Guardian’s datablog to release a fantastic dataset on public expenditure in a fully open and interactive form’’ [@spaghettidata].
+The way these initiatives have proliferated so far is in many cases that a group of citizen enthusiasts manages to get in contact with an ”insider” who is either knowledgable in software or just enthusiastic about the idea.
+An example from the Italian ”Spaghetti Open Data” initiative showed how ”a couple of civil servants  joined forces with hackers from the Open Knowledge Fondation and the Guardian’s datablog to release a fantastic dataset on public expenditure in a fully open and interactive form”.[^25]

-Another example from Edgeryders where open data is combined with a structure for participation is the concept of ’’Participatory Budgeting’’.
+Another example from Edgeryders where open data is combined with a structure for participation is the concept of ”Participatory Budgeting”.
 Participatory budgeting is a process by where citizens take part in deciding how a public budget should be allocated.
 The process involves citizens in both deciding priorities, working on spending proposals and voting for proposals.

 Participatory budgeting is an attempt to, in a systemic way, structure the interaction between governing institutions and citizens.
 This is not